Short-term mission: Criticisms

 There has been attention paid to the shift in the form of modern short-term missionary work, which takes shape in the conflation of spiritualism with contemporary military metaphors and practices.
 Missionary work as spiritual warfare is the latest iteration in a long-standing relationship between Christian missions and militarization.
 Spiritual warriors are aggressive prayer intercessors who can pray openly in public spaces with a goal of imposing change onto another party or group.
 The fact that the intensification of militarization in recent years has extended to the missionary practices of some charismatic Christians does not mean that all missions, short-term or otherwise, need be implicated.
-But contemporary military metaphors and practices as a generative force animating the sphere of Christian spiritualism is becoming more and more notable as social militarization of everyday life increases, and should be questioned in the context of efforts to spread a particular religious faith.
+But contemporary military metaphors and practices as a generative force animating the sphere of Christian spiritualism are becoming more and more notable as social militarization of everyday life increases; religion studies scholar Elizabeth A. McAlister argues they should be questioned in the context of efforts to spread a particular religious faith.